 Congratulations to all of our Brave athletes who competed in and out of the classroom this past school year.
-In fact, all 13 of our CIF varsity sports earned a team GPA of 3.0 or higher, winning CIF academic honors and 217 of our varsity student-athletes were awarded scholar athlete status (+3.0 TGPA) and even more impressive was that we had 71 varsity student-athletes earn a 4.0+ GPA.
-Both of these are the highest number in the school’s 78-year history.
-In 2017-18, our teams were also very successful on the field, compiling three league championships, 11 playoff berths, four final appearances, two section championships and one state title.
-Individual student-athletes earned 26 first team All CIF selections and won 13 CIF individual championships.
-In addition, we had six student-athletes named first team all-state, one state player of the year and two first team All Americans and one National Player of the Year.
-Most importantly, our seniors earned 24 athletic scholarships, which is 24 times the national average.
+In fact, all 13 of our CIF varsity sports earned a team GPA of 3.0 or higher and 231 of our varsity student-athletes were awarded scholar athlete status (+3.0 TGPA) and even more impressive was that we had 95 varsity student-athletes earn a 4.0+ GPA.
+Both of these are the highest number in the school’s 79 year history.
+In 2018-19, our teams and student-athletes were also very successful on the field, compiling three league championships, 11 playoff berths, three final appearances, one section championship and one state title.
+Individual student-athletes earned 26 first team All CIF selections and won five CIF individual championships.
+In addition, we had 12 student-athletes named first team all-state, two state champions, one state player of the year, five first team All Americans and one National Player of the Year.
+Most importantly, our seniors earned 26 athletic scholarships, which is 25 times the national average.
 All of this added up to our school being named the 2019-20 School of the Year by Cal Hi Sports!
 Congratulations to our entire Bosco community!

 I would like to take this opportunity to thank all of the people who make the St. John Bosco athletic program a success.
 First, I want to start by thanking the parents, who spend so much time volunteering and supporting their sons on and off the field.
 I would also like to give gratitude to all of my alumni brothers, friends and fans who have supported St. John Bosco athletics over the years with prayers, attendance and support.
 Lastly, I want to thank the Salesians, our faculty, staff, administration and board of directors for all of the love, support and guidance they have given our student-athletes and coaches.